 Other Cat6 cables achieve greater crosstalk protection through a tighter twisting of the wires within them, while others employ shielding on individual wires.
 These cables will be sold with different acronyms to help differentiate them.
 "S" for shielded, "F" for foil wrapping (for additional noise protection), and "U" for unshielded.

-If alongside gaming, you perform large file transfers across your network on a regular basis and your networking hardware like your router and/or switch can support up to 10Gbps Ethernet, then using Cat6 cables is a great idea.
+If alongside gaming, you perform large file transfers across your network regularly and your networking hardware like your router and/or switch can support up to 10Gbps Ethernet, then using Cat6 cables is a great idea.
+Just be sure that all the hardware on your network supports it, otherwise you might run into problems with the full bandwidth of your cabling not being utilized.

 Can you use Cat5 cables for gaming?